gnosis/dx-price-oracle/README.md

 # DutchX Price Oracle

-Contract to get an onchain reliable price oracle from DutchX protocol.
+Contract to get an onchain reliable price from DutchX protocol.

 The oracle exposes a simple function that will return the price for any ERC20 traded on the DutchX ([See implementation](https://github.com/gnosis/dx-price-oracle/blob/master/contracts/DutchXPriceOracle.sol#L27)).